5 Signs Your Business Should Move Online

 Before you fall in love with your online business name, make sure it’s available.

-That’s not to say that there is a business out there with the domain you want already, there is big money in sitting on great domain names, so don’t be surprised if you find that someone has parked it.
-You might need to be flexible with some amended versions to come up with an available domain.
+That’s not to say there is already a business out there with the domain you want.
+There is big money in sitting on great domain names, so don’t be surprised if you find that someone has parked it.
+You might need to be flexible with some amended versions to develop an available domain.

 Expect to pay around $15 to $20 per business name per year.

 Consider also buying any similar domains as part of the package.
-Different domain hosts offer different bundles so shop around to see what works best for what you need, ie, email included.
-Be careful of renewal costs (for domains as well as web-hosting, website templates etc).
+Different domain hosts offer different bundles, so shop around to see what works best for what you need, i.e., email included.
+Be careful of renewal costs (for domains, web hosting, website templates, etc.).

-You do not need to trademark your business domain but if you see one that is available but trademarked, don’t bother: it’s just not worth the legal hassles that can come with it.
+You do not need to trademark your business domain, but if you see one available but trademarked, don’t bother: it’s not worth the legal hassles that can come with it.

 .com should be high on your preference list as it’s the most recognised and trusted domain extension.

 TAKE YOUR TIME.
 This is a step that is easy to mess up.
-Firstly because it’s deceptively simple, secondly because people get excited and want to jump in fast.
-After all, you can buy your domain instantly!
+Firstly, because it’s deceptively simple, and secondly, because people get excited and want to jump in fast, you can instantly buy your domain!
 Make sure you take the required time to make a professional business choice.
-That might mean it will take a day to clear your head and make sure the fit is a great one.
+That might mean a day to clear your head and ensure the fit is excellent.

-Just note that if your domain name is different to your business trading name you may need to apply for a Doing Business As (DBA) license.
+Just note that if your domain name differs from your business trading name, you may need to apply for a Doing Business As (DBA) license.

 Choose your platform and hosting